handsontable/handsontable/examples/README.md

 ### Live on production

 All code examples are available online.
-The base URL for the code examples is `https://examples.handsontable.com/examples/` and after the slash comes the path to the built project.
+The base URL for the code examples is `https://examples.handsontable.com/examples/` with the path to the built project after the slash.

 URL to the specific project follow the undermentioned convention: